-In Fiscal Year (FY) 2020-21, BAWSCA continued to implement the Regional Water Conservation Program that builds upon both the Water Conservation Implementation Plan (WCIP, completed in September 2009) and the Regional Water Demand and Conservation Projections Project (Demand Study, completed in June 2020).
-These efforts included administering several regional water conservation programs and initiatives, including both Core

-Programs (implemented regionally throughout the BAWSCA service area) and Subscription Programs (funded by individual member agencies that elect to participate and implemented within their respective service areas).
+In Fiscal Year (FY) 2021-22, BAWSCA continued to implement the Regional Water Conservation Program that builds upon the Water Conservation Implementation Plan (WCIP, completed in September 2009), the Regional Water Demand and Conservation Projections Project (Demand Study, completed in June 2020), and the Regional Water Demand and Conservation Projections Update (Demand Study Update, started in October 2021).
+These efforts included administering several regional water conservation programs and initiatives, including both Core Programs (implemented regionally throughout the BAWSCA service area) and Subscription Programs (funded by individual member agencies that elect to participate and implemented within their respective service areas).

 As can be seen in Table 1-1, all 26 member agencies benefitted from the Core conservation programs implemented by BAWSCA.
-Additionally, 22 out of 26 member agencies participated in one or more of the Subscription Programs offered by BAWSCA, including rebates, water loss management and large landscape audits, in FY 2020-21.
+Additionally, 22 out of 26 member agencies participated in one or more of the Subscription Programs offered by BAWSCA, including rebates, water loss management and large landscape audits, in FY 2021-22.